Past Resident2022: Canada Council for the Arts2021: Conseil des arts et des lettres du Québec

 Joani Tremblay investigates the perception of place through the relationship between landscape and its simulations and reproductions.
-The artist does not paint from traditional observed landscapes, but from a constructed idea of a place assembling images from a variety of sources (advertisements, postcards, Instagram architecture influencers, social media, mass communications, and from field research).
-Tremblay assembles these images in digital collage testing hundred possibilities before translating them into painting and considering different application of the oil paint.
+Instead of painting from traditional observed landscapes, the artist assembles constructed ideas of a place from a variety of sources including advertisements, postcards, Instagram architecture influencers, social media, mass communications, and field researches.
+Tremblay assembles these images into digital collages to test hundreds of possibilities before applying paint.

-Joani Tremblay has exhibited work at Harper’s Gallery, New York; Marie-Laure Fleisch Gallery, Brussels; and Interstate Projects, Brooklyn, among others.joanitremblay.com
+Joani Tremblay has exhibited work at Harper’s Gallery, New York; Marie-Laure Fleisch Gallery, Brussels; and The Pit, Los Angeles, among others.

 Residents from Canada